thefrontside/bigtest/website/docs/interactors/1-quick-start.md

 $ npx bigtest-sample
 ```

-After you’ve installed the project, you’ll be able to run the test suite you desire.
+After you’ve installed the project, you’ll be able to run the test suite of your choice.
 For example, for running the Jest suite you can use `npm run test:jest`.
 More details are available in the welcome message for the project.

 ## Installation